NetanelBasal/ng2cli/README.md

 //Pipes are stateless by default.
 We must declare a pipe to be stateful by setting the pure property of the @Pipe decorator to false.
 //This setting tells Angular’s change detection system to check the output of this pipe each cycle, whether its input has changed or not.
-// don't forget: pipes: [uppercasePipe]
+// don't forget: pipes: [statefulPipe]

 @Pipe({
-  name: 'uppercase',
+  name: 'stateful',
   pure: false
 })

-export class UppercasePipe {
+export class StatefulPipe {
   private fetchedValue:any;
   private fetchPromise:Promise<any>;